-Tmall Global, commonly known as Tmall International, is China’s largest cross-border e-commerce platform, delivering high-quality imported products from a variety of countries and regions throughout the world to Chinese consumers.
+Tmall Global is China’s largest cross-border e-commerce platform, delivering high-quality imported products from a variety of countries and regions throughout the world to Chinese consumers.
 Tmall Global has positioned itself as a high-end retailer in China, while also seeking international investment.

 Tmall Global is similar to an online international apparel and fashion store that is renowned and focuses on apparel, beauty, fashion, and luxury items.
 For example, you can sell products on Tmall Global in the following categories:

 - Kitchen utensils